Jtang-1/Automatic-Planner/README.md

 4. Where they are staying
 5. Where they want to visit

 Google Map API autocompletes location by prioritizing places in the area being visited.
-Place details data on the places such as visiting hours and location.
-The information is passed back and forth between front and back end via AJAX, Flask, and Redis is used to store server-side session data.
-On the backend, I used a graph to organize the data and created an algorithm to generate the optimized route for each day of the trip.
+Request are sent to Google Map API for data on the places such as visiting hours and location.
+The information is passed back and forth between front and back end via AJAX, Flask while Redis is used to store server-side session data.
+On the backend, I used a graph and object-oriented programming to organize the data and created an algorithm to generate the optimized route for each day of the trip.